stephaninieee/stephaninieee/README.md

 - 👋 Hi, I’m @stephaninieee
 - 👀 I’m interested in playing the piano
-- 🌱 I’m currently sophomore in NCU
+- 🌱 I’m currently senior in NCU
 - 💞️ I’m looking for all the dessert
 - 📫 How to reach me ? plz visit my foodie ig account @eat_with_chulu